skyshore2001/vgdb-vim/__README__.txt

 VGdb is a perl program that allows the use of vim as a front end to gdb.
 It both works on MS Windows and Linux.
 It both works in gvim and vim.

-It open a __VGDB__ window in vim that allows user to type gdb command directly, and gdb output is redirected to this windows.
+It opens a VGDB window in vim that allows user to type gdb command directly, and gdb output is redirected to this windows.

-MSVC-style shortcuts are used, and MSVC autoexp.dat is partially supported.
+MSVC-style shortcuts are defined by default (like F5/F10...), and you can define how to preview structure like MSVC auto expand feature.

+A flash demo in my package helps you quickly go through the vgdb features.

 ==============================================================================
 *2* Install						*vgdb-install*